micaelagoffe/given-design/README.md

 # A given design
-*School project made from a given design.*
+*School project made from a given design using gulp.*

 ---